eellpp/pubScratchpad/Tech/programming/java/javaInterviewQuestion.md

  ```

  In this example, the Shape class is an abstract class with a constructor to set the color of the shape and an abstract method calculateArea() that is meant to be overridden by subclasses.
 The Circle and Rectangle classes are concrete subclasses that extend the Shape class and provide implementations for the calculateArea() method.
+### JDBC

  ### What should you take care while choosing fetch size parameter in jdbc
  Most of the JDBC drivers’ default fetch size is 10.
 In normal JDBC programming if you want to retrieve 1000 rows it requires 100 network round trips between your application and database server to transfer all data.
 Definitely this will impact your application response time.
 The reason is JDBC drivers are designed to fetch small number of rows from database to avoid any out of memory issues.

  Type of Application: Consider the nature of your application.
 For interactive applications, a lower fetchSize might be preferable to provide faster initial results, while for batch processing, a larger fetchSize can improve throughput.

+### What are the differences between ResultSet and RowSet?
+n summary, while both ResultSet and RowSet serve the purpose of representing query results from a database, RowSet provides greater flexibility, portability, and ease of use due to its disconnection from the database and support for various use cases.
+If you need more advanced features or need to work with data in a disconnected mode, you might find RowSet to be a better choice.
+However, if you're dealing with simple read-only queries and want to stick to standard JDBC functionality, ResultSet is still a valid option.

  ### Have you use Spring Boot